skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 > party.
 They were then dragged though the levels of city officials.
 > In the end, the party gave an account of their work for Noreeno and
 > how the lich got free.
 They show the phylactery (the orb).
 One city
-> official decides he needs to call in some of the Mages the city
+> official decides he needs to call in some of the mages the city
 > keeps on retainer, so the orb can be destroyed.
 Then the party has
 > to spend a bunch of time explaining why this is a Really Bad Idea.
 >